SebastianoF/bruker2nifti/README.md

 ### Thanks <a name="thanks"></a>
 Thanks to
-Bernard Siow (Centre for Advanced Biomedical Imaging, UCL), Willy Gsell (Department of Imaging and Pathology, KU Leuven) and
+Bernard Siow (Centre for Advanced Biomedical Imaging, University College London), Chris Rorden (McCausland Center for Brain Imaging, University of South Carolina) and
 Mattew Brett (Berkeley Brain Imaging Center).